Dentifrice: Toothpaste

-Toothpaste is a dentifrice used in conjunction with a toothbrush to help maintain oral hygiene.
-The essential components are an abrasive, binder, surfactant and humectant.
-Other ingredients are also used.
 The main purpose of the paste is to help remove debris and plaque with some marketed to serve accessory functions such as breath freshening and teeth whitening.

+Toothpaste containing fluoride can be acutely toxic if swallowed in large amounts, but such cases are extremely rare and are the result of prolonged and excessive use of toothpaste (for example, several tubes per week).
+The acute lethal dose is approximately 15 mg/kg body weight, although even a small amount of 5 mg/kg can be fatal to some children.